All entries must be registered and paid in full by posted deadlines.

 No refunds will be issued due to studio error.

-Credit for a future event will be issued if event requires cancellation due to weather, cancellation by the venue, or other unexpected circumstances after the final deadline.
-No refunds will be issued if event is held in inclement weather and studio chooses not to attend.
+Credit for a future event will be issued if event requires cancellation due to weather, cancellation by the venue, illness outbreak, or other unexpected circumstances after the final deadline.
+No refunds will be issued if event is held in inclement weather or other extenuating circumstance and studio chooses not to attend.

 Judges reserve the right to disqualify or deduct points from inappropriate routines.

 Dancers may not compete with more than one studio at the same Regional or National event.

 TCDC is not responsible for any lost or stolen items at any event.

 DIVISIONS AND TIME LIMITS

 Solo (1 dancer)